juud-8/buildledger/README.md

 2. Ensure your Supabase database schema is set up correctly
 3. Verify environment variables are configured
 4. Check the browser console for error messages
+5. For AI features, see `MCP_INTEGRATION.md` for detailed documentation

 ---